On fairness of multi-center allocation problems: Proofs

-\textbf{\textit{Induction basis.}} Let $C\in \mathcal{C}_1(R)$ and $i\in S_C\subseteq I^1$.
+\textbf{\textit{Induction basis.}} Let $\mathcal{C}\in \mathcal{C}_1(R)$ and $i\in S_\mathcal{C}\subseteq I_1$.
 By the definition of TTC, we know that $x_i$ is $i$'s most preferred object.
-Thus, $i$ cannot be better off either by directly consuming an object from $T_1(R)$ or by trading with another agent.
+Thus, we conclude no agent in $I_1$ can be better off either by directly consuming an object from his trading opportunity set or by trading with other agents.

-\textbf{\textit{Induction hypothesis.}} Let $L\leq K$.
-Suppose that for $\ell=1,\ldots,L-1$, no agent in $I^\ell$ can be better off either by directly consuming an object from his trading opportunity set or by trading with another agent.
+\textbf{\textit{Induction hypothesis.}} Let $\kappa\leq K$.
+Suppose that for $\tau=2,\ldots,\kappa-1$, no agent in $I_\tau$ can be better off either by directly consuming an object from his trading opportunity set or by trading with other agents.